CompPhotoLab-bcn/FRET_tools/README.md

 HSA5+NAP50_280nm.txt      5    50
 HSA5+NAP100_280nm.txt     5   100
 ```
-Each file HSA5_280nm.txt contains a fluorescence spectra with X Y format indicating Emission wavelength and Intensity as the first two columns.
+Each file `HSA5_280nm.txt` etc contains the raw data of a fluorescence spectra with X Y format indicating Emission wavelength and Intensity on the first two columns.

 FRET_THEO options
 ```